 Biography P.J.
 Bouman

-Supervisors of this project of Co Strootman are Prof. Klaas van Berkel and Prof. Hans Renders.
+The public defense of this thesis took place on January 23, 2020.
+Supervisors of this project of Co Strootman were Prof. Klaas van Berkel and Prof. Hans Renders.

 E-mail: c.strootman inter.nl.net

 Recensie Wim Berkelaar in OVT (NPO Radio 1)